 What Happens If Your Power of Attorney Refuses to Follow Your Wishes?

-A power of attorney (POA) is a legal document that gives someone — known as the “agent” or “attorney-in-fact”—the authority to act on your behalf in financial, medical, or personal matters.
-This arrangement is built on trust and the expectation is that your agent will follow your wishes and act in your best interest.
-But what happens if they don’t?
+A power of attorney (POA) is a legal document.
+It gives giving someone — known as the “agent” or “attorney-in-fact”—authority to act on your behalf in financial, medical, or personal matters.
+This arrangement is built on trust.
+The expectation is your agent will follow your wishes and act in your best interest.

-If your power of attorney refuses to follow your instructions, the situation can quickly become serious.
-For instance, you discover that your bills are not being paid.
+For instance, you discover your bills are not being paid.
 Or your bank questions the withdrawal of large sums from your bank account.
-Legally, your agent has a fiduciary duty, meaning they are required to act loyally, honestly, and in accordance with your stated preferences.
+Legally, your agent has a fiduciary duty.
+They are required to act loyally, honestly, and in accordance with your stated preferences.
 Ignoring your wishes, acting for personal gain, or making decisions that contradict your instructions is considered a breach of that duty.

 How To Address The Issue